canonical/netplan/doc/netplan-yaml.md

     > Specify a priority for the routing policy rule, to influence the order
     > in which routing rules are processed.
 A higher number means lower
     > priority: rules are processed in order by increasing priority number.
+    > Specifying an explicit, unique, priority for each routing policy rule
+    > is strongly recommended and is mandatory on the `NetworkManager`
+    > back-end.

   - **`mark`** (scalar)